 This post was originally titled Residential Solar for $2.24 per Watt in Germany?
 The Germans are debating significant revisions to their landmark renewable energy policy, and instead of declaring the death of the German solar market, Americans should focus on why solar still costs so much on this side of the Atlantic.
 After a significant step-down … Read More

 The Germans have proposed significant revisions to their landmark renewable energy policy, the feed-in tariff, and the proposed prices should make Americans wonder why solar still costs so much on this side of the Atlantic.
-After a significant step-down in … Read More
+After a significant step-down in March, German utilities will be buying rooftop solar on long-term contracts from projects 10 kilowatts or … Read More

 Conducted by market research institute Forsa on behalf of municipal utilities in Germany, the survey found that 61 percent of Germans are willing to pay more for their power if the extra cost helps ramp up the share of renewables.
 Public acceptance even extends to acceptance of wind turbines “in my backyard”; 54 percent of those surveyed said they would find it “good” or “very good” if a wind turbine were set up nearby.

 Germany is the unquestioned world leader in renewable energy.
 By mid-2011, the European nation generated over 20 percent of its electricity from wind and solar power alone, and had created over 400,000 jobs in the industry.
 The sweet German success is no accident, however, and the following pie chart illustrates the results of a carefully crafted … Read More

 Energy policy matters, a lot.
 The Germans have a comprehensive feed-in tariff, providing CLEAN contracts to anyone who wants to go solar (or wind, or biogas, etc).
 The U.S. has a hodge-podge of utility, state and federal tax-based incentives.
 What does that mean?